^

 Complications may occur in some patients under the influence of such factors:

-• individual feature of the body;
+• individual characteristics of the organism;

 • general health;